Shop עברית

 The Laws of Ma’aser Rishon and Ma’aser Ani

-5781 is the ma'aser ani year in the shemita cycle.
+The year 5785 is the third year in the shemitah cycle, and a ma'aser ani year.
 What do we separate ma'aser ani from?
 How do we separate it?
 Who has "poor person" status and can receive the ma'aser?
-The following article explains all the details of ma'aser ani.

 Rabbis of Torah VeHa'aretz Institute

-The year 5781 (2020-2021) is the sixth year of the seven-year shemitah cycle, making it a ma’aser ani year, the year of the poor man’s tithe.
+The year 5785 (2024-2025) is the third year of the seven-year shemitah cycle, making it a ma’aser ani year, the year of the poor man’s tithe.
 This year, besides our regular yearly obligations of setting aside terumah, ma’aser rishon, and terumat ma’aser, we also set aside ma’aser ani instead of ma’aser sheni, as we will discuss below.

 The point in time when the ma’aser year begins differs for three types of produce: (1) vegetables, (2) fruit, and (3) grains and legumes.